 Quantitative data collection.
-Alongside qualitative data, we also collected quantitative data from each of the 91 studies included in the meta-analysis.
-We collected the mean, sample size, and variance associated with control and ocean acidification treatments.
+Alongside qualitative data, we also collected quantitative data from each study with the exception of the five studies that were excluded due to unreported data, or other issues with data reporting and/or the nature of the data reported (i.e., if effect sizes could not be calculated from the type of data reported; see Supplementary File 2).
+For applicable studies, we collected the mean, sample size, and variance associated with control and ocean acidification treatments.
 We considered all ocean acidification treatments in our analysis; however, we only included data for independent main effects of ocean acidification, and interactive effects of acidification with other factors (temperature, salinity, pollution, noise, gabazine, etc.) were ignored.

-Where possible, precise means and variance were collected from published tables or published raw data; otherwise, means and variance were estimated from published graphs using ImageJ 1.x [42].
+Where possible, precise means and variance were collected from published tables or published raw data; otherwise, means and variance were estimated from published graphs using ImageJ 1.x [39].
 Sample sizes were obtained from tables or the text, or were back-calculated using degrees of freedom reported in the statistical results.
 We also recorded the type of variance reported and, where possible, used that to calculate standard deviation, which was necessary for effect size calculations.
-Again, these data were not obtainable from five papers, due to either the nature of the data (i.e., no variance associated with the response variable measured, or directional response variables measured in degrees; the latter due to computational issues arising from such metrics) [43-45] or from the paper reporting an effect of ocean acidification but not adequately providing the means and/or variance in neither the paper or supplementary material [46,47].
-Where means and variance were measurable but observed to be zero, we estimated both as 0.0001 in order to calculate effect size [8-10,17,48-52].
+Again, these data were not obtainable from five papers, due to either the nature of the data (i.e., no variance associated with the response variable measured, or directional response variables measured in degrees; the latter due to computational issues arising from such metrics) [40-42] or from the paper reporting an effect of ocean acidification but not adequately providing the means and/or variance in neither the paper or supplementary material [43,44].
+Where means and variance were measurable but observed to be zero, we estimated both as 0.0001 in order to calculate effect size [8-10,17,45-49].
 The data were used to generate effect sizes and variance estimates for each observation.
-All data were initially collected by J. Clements and cross checked by co-authors for accuracy prior to analyses.